nikolas/OWASP-CRS-Documentation/install.rst

 Webserver returns error after CRS install
 -----------------------------------------
-This is likley due to a rule triggering.
+This is likely due to a rule triggering.
 For instance in some cases a rule is enabled that prohibits access via an IP address.
 Depending on your  `SecDefaultAction <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual#SecDefaultAction>`_ and `SecRuleEngine <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual#SecRuleEngine>`_ configurations, this may result in a redirect loop or a status code.
 If this is the problem you are experiencing you should consult your error.log (or event viewer for IIS).
-From this location you can determine the offending rule and add an exception if neccessary see :doc:`exceptions`.
+From this location you can determine the offending rule and add an exception if necessary see :doc:`exceptions`.